 - Tree roots can remove water from the soil – The root system of large trees can extend as far as the tree’s canopy and “drink” moisture out of the soil around the foundation.
 This can create voids into which the foundation will then sink.
 Drought can do this as well.
 For more information, see California Drought And Your Home’s Foundation.

-Tips For Landscaping Around The Foundation Of Your House
+Landscaping Around The Foundation Of Your House

 As you’ll see, every tip here involves keeping water away from your home’s foundation: